top of page

 Japan: Nagahama Castle on the Shores of Lake Biwa

 The Nagahama Castle, located in Shiga Prefecture, Japan, is an important historical site reflecting the region's military and cultural history.
 Although its current structure is a reconstruction, the original castle, built by Toyotomi Hideyoshi, played a key role in the history of feudal Japan.
-A modest-sized masterpiece, it is particularly interesting for night photography.
-Fine Art Print © O. Robert (Purchase here) I have a personal fondness for this small castle located ju
+A modest-sized castle, particularly interesting for night photography.
+Fine Art Print © O. Robert (Purchase here) I have a personal fondness for this small castle located just a few me

 Japan: Akashi Kaikyo, a Bridge Between Islands, a Link Between Ages